 After my time at the University of Bristol I joined Downend & Fishponds chess club and in 2013 I built their site which has grown into an online community for its members.

 Winner of the English Chess Federation's website of the year 2017 award.

 I made a website to organise score prediction leagues in a way that could be fun and competitive.
-This was developed from an early form of my Demonstration Framework.

 Sometimes I draw things that I find entertaining.